C# – Delete all files in a directory

 There are three ways to update a file’s content: Which option you pick depends on the file’s format and size.
 For example, if you’re writing to an existing CSV file, you’d append new lines to the end of the file.
 If you’re updating a JSON file, you’d read all the JSON content, make changes, then … Read more

-C# – How to search for files in a directory
+C# – Search for files in a directory

 C# – How to read a text file